centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 ### Bug fixes

-- Fixed links not coloring according to status and outpout not functionnal when metric name contains special character
+- Fixed links not coloring according to status and output not functional when metric name contains special character

 ### 21.10.2